 Later that night, after long hours poring over textbooks, Bucky found himself nodding off.
 He thought perhaps a light snack would give him the energy he needed to power through till morning.

 “A turkey sandwich would be delicious,” he said, “and my roommates will never notice that their Thanksgiving feast is a few slices lighter.”

 He took two slices of gluten-free bread, ten or twelve pieces of turkey, a half-wheel of Swiss cheese, lettuce, tomatoes, bean sprouts, guacamole, kale chips, French fries, stuffing, a scoop of cranberry sauce, refried beans, olive loaf, and macaroni salad.

 “This needs something,” he said to himself: “mayonnaise.”

-And he reached into the back of his fridge, scraped the thin remains form the jar, and spread them on the sandwich.
+And he reached into the back of his fridge, scraped the thin remains from the jar, and spread them on the sandwich.
 Then he put the whole thing into the microwave to take the chill off before eating.

-As gamma rays surged through that microwave oven that he’d pulled from the curb the previous August, they awaked the potent life force within Bucky’s stem cells, uniting them with the turkey to produce a creature that Nature, in her infinite distraction, had forgot to produce on her own.
+As gamma rays surged through that microwave oven that he’d pulled from the curb the previous August, they awaked the potent life force within Bucky’s stem cells, uniting them with the turkey to produce a creature that Nature, in her infinite distraction, forgot to produce on her own.

 With a deafening gobble, Burkey leapt forth from the microwave.
 It hurtled past Bucky’s head, out through the window, and disappeared in the direction of Picnic Point.